solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 ## What are machine learning pipelines?

 Using [Azure Machine Learning SDK for Python](https://docs.microsoft.com/en-us/python/api/azureml-pipeline-core/?view=azure-ml-py), data scientists, data engineers, and IT professionals can collaborate on the steps involved in:
-* Data preparation, such as normalization and transformations
+* Data preparation, such as feature engineering, normalization and transformations
 * Model training
-* Model evaluation
+* Model deployment, batch scoring
-* Deployment

 The following diagram shows an example pipeline: